afni-gangc/afni-gangc.github.io/_posts/2022-05-20-blog-post-title-from-file-name.md

 -----------
 [^1]: Thanks to Donald Williams for suggesting the incorporation of correlations between location and scale parameters in this [twitter thread](https://twitter.com/wdonald_1985/status/1528513338803490816)
-[^2]: Thanks to Michael Freund for suggesting an improvement upon my previous approach.
+[^2]: Thanks to Michael Freund for suggesting an improvement upon my previous approach to assembling the posterior distribution.